lycoris11/FireSideChat/README.md

 ##Built On
 jQuery, JS, HTML, and CSS were used to create this app.

-Servers side handleing was done by Firebase.
+Servers side handling was done by Firebase.
 I do not own, and am not affiliated with Firebase, and did not create it.
 Data was stored & synced on Firebase's NoSQL cloud database.
 Data is stored as JSON, synced to all connected clients in realtime, and available even if my app goes offline.

 ##Running